Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/markedit.md

 `Event::Text("some text")`, and `Event::End(Tag::Link(...))`.

-Reusing the `Iterator` interface from the standard library already makes `pulldown-cmark` quite easy to use but when you're trying to look for a specific pattern (e.g. *"the first line after a level 1 heading"*) the code starts to get pretty gnarly.
+Reusing the `Iterator` interface from the standard library already makes `pulldown-cmark` quite easy to use, but when you're trying to look for a specific pattern (e.g. *"the first line after a level 1 heading"*) the code starts to get pretty gnarly.

-For example, [the logic in `mdbook`][parse-summary] for parsing a `SUMMARY.md` and discovering the book's structure is particularly hard to understand, and the fact it's barely been touched in two years is a good indicator of that.
-I feel a bit guilty for writing such a code monster 😔
+For example, [the logic in `mdbook`][parse-summary] for parsing a `SUMMARY.md` and discovering the book's structure is particularly hard to understand, and the fact it's barely been touched in two years is a good indicator of that...
+I'd be lying if I said I didn't feel a bit guilty for writing such a code monster 😔

 To ease this problem of matching sequences of events we introduce the concept of a *Matcher*, something which can be fed `Event`s and will tell you when it